 However, try to consider your yoga teacher training as an investment for LIFE!
-Not only are you gaining a qualification, you’re also making a long term investment in your mental, physical, and emotional health, as well as your personal development and spiritual growth.
+Not only are you gaining a qualification, you’re also making a long-term investment in your mental, physical, and emotional health, as well as your personal development and spiritual growth.

-By planning ahead and taking advantage of early bird pricing, you’ll be able to save yourself precious dollars before you’ve even begun!
+By planning ahead and taking advantage of these special rates, you’ll be able to save yourself precious dollars before you’ve even begun!
 This goes for flights, too – every travel lover knows that the earlier you lock in your airfares, the cheaper they are likely to be.
-Some airlines run weekly sales, so try signing up for airline e-newsletters or using aggregate sites such as Webjet or I Know The Pilot to do your research on the best airfare prices.
+Some airlines run weekly sales, so try signing up for airline e-newsletters or using aggregate sites such as Webjet or Skyscanner to do your research on the best airfare prices.

 After you’ve taken your preferences for location and accommodation into account, it’s time to take a look at cost of the course itself.
 How many students will be enrolled into the course?
 You may find that courses at the lower end of the cost spectrum have up to 50 or more students enrolled, and only one or two teachers, meaning that your opportunities for one-on-one interaction, adjustments and mentoring could be limited.

 An intimate class size of 20-30 will allow you plenty of opportunities to ask questions and learn to adjust different body types.
 How experienced is the teaching team?
 Are there guest teachers for special modules such as anatomy and philosophy?
-The more teachers there are in a training, the more the course may cost, but it’s great for your learning to experience differing points of view.
+The more teachers on the faculty, the more the course may cost, but it’s great for your learning to experience differing points of view.

 You’ll meet people from all different walks on life during your yoga teacher training.
-Some will have full-time jobs that they intend to continue with, and others will be hoping to transition into yoga teaching as a new way of life and a means of self-employment.
+Some will have full time jobs that they intend to continue with, and others will be hoping to transition into yoga teaching as a new way of life and a means of self-employment.
 The great news for your pocket is that the majority of YTT graduates will pay off their course fee within their first year of teaching – a side teaching income of just $100 per week will net you $5200 over a year, so your investment in yoga teacher training can very quickly pay for itself.
-Of course, just like any small business, there will be costs associated with getting started as a yoga teacher, including Yoga Alliance registration, insurance, first aid and marketing, so you may want to work these into your budget.
+Of course, just like any small business, there will be costs associated with getting started as a yoga teacher, including Yoga Alliance registration, insurance, first aid qualifications, marketing, and promotion, so it’s a good idea to work these into your budget.

 The most important thing is that you choose a yoga teacher training that will inspire, motivate and upskill you, so that you’re ready to hit the ground running and start sharing your love of yoga with your friends, family and future students!
 Like anything in life worth attaining, your yoga teacher training is a significant investment, both financially and in terms of the time you’ll be dedicating to it.
 But it’s also one of the most rewarding things you can do for yourself.
 So go on, what are you waiting for?